 Founder Spotlight: Dan Lasker & Naor Haziz — Vigilance Security

-How two elite military intelligence veterans and Black Hat speakers built CyberForge Accelerator's top-performing alumni company.
+How two Unit 81 (elite military intelligence) veterans — CTO Naor Haziz, a Black Hat USA 2025 speaker, and CEO Dan Lasker, an ex-Check Point security researcher — built CyberForge Accelerator's top-performing alumni company.
 From Cohort 3 selection to $5M Sequoia Scout raise and 8 enterprise customers.

 The Founders